foxwallet/hc.foxwallet.com/docs/02-basic/09-bridge.md

 **FoxWallet brings you an easy access to all the popular and reliable cross-chain bridges.**

-* Open FoxWallet, click the "Bridge" button
+* Open FoxWallet, click the "Swap" button
 * Select from network, to network and token